Ohalo-Ltd/ohalo-playbooks/databricks-unity-dxr-integration/README.md

 # Data X-Ray ↔ Databricks Unity Catalog Integration Playbook

 This playbook ships a Databricks **Python script job** that scans a Unity Catalog Volume, submits files to the Data X-Ray On-Demand Classifier (ODC), and persists the returned metadata into a managed Unity Catalog table.
-The previous wheel-based flow has been replaced with a standalone script (`scripts/run_pipeline.py`) so jobs can run directly on Databricks without packaging.
+Jobs can run directly on Databricks without packaging.

 ## How It Works